silaev/kalah/README.md

 Subsequently, to start the application make use of `gradlew bootRun`

 #### Future improvements
-1. Recon the use of Spring Security Oath2;
+1. Reckon the use of Spring Security Oath2;
 2. Improve code coverage.